Sangao (Mardan District): Etymology

 " Sangao is a Sanskrit word which means Army Headquarters.
 This place was serving as headquarters of Army during Gandhara civilization.
 Locals found thousands of Gautama Buddha statues while digging.
 Most of those precious statues were stolen by British invaders during British Raj and placed in the British Museum in London.
 Some were placed in Peshawar Museum.

 Demographics

 Residents of Sangao are religious.
 The literacy rate is 45%.
 The village has four schools, no health clinic, and no pharmacy but there are civilian doctors.
-The population is unknown.
+The population is around 8,000.